wamp-proto/wamp-proto/rfc/text/advanced/ap_09_rpc_progressive_call_results.md

 INTERRUPT.Options.mode|string == "killnowait"
 ```

-Progressive Call Result cancellation closes an important safety gap: In cases where progressive results are used to stream data to *Callers*, and network connectivity is unreliable, *Callers* my often get disconnected in the middle of receiving progressive results.
-Recurring connect, call, disconnect cycles can quickly build up *Callees* streaming results to dead *Callers*.
-This can overload the router and further degrade network connectivity.
+Cancellation of Progressive Call Results addresses a potential security vulnerability: In cases where progressive results are used to stream data to *Callers*, and network connectivity is unreliable, *Callers* may often get disconnected in the middle of receiving such progressive results.
+Without the mandated cancellation behavior, recurring connect-call-disconnect cycles by a *Caller* would result in a rapidly growing backlog of unprocessed streaming results, overloading the router and further degrading network connectivity.

 The message flow for progressive results cancellation involves: